Iceland Hiking FAQ: Guided Tours, Safety, Booking and More

 At the bottom of each tour page, we include a detailed “Remember to take with you” list.
 The essentials include:

-Your guide may carry an emergency shelter so we can enjoy lunch outside — even in classic sudden Icelandic rain.
+Your guide may carry an emergency shelter and headlamps so we can enjoy lunch outside or explore caves — even in classic sudden Icelandic rain.

 7. Do you provide gear rentals?